MaadhavBhatt/project-parakeet/README.md

 # Project Parakeet

 We're sending a cosmic ray detector 30 km up into the sky (and make some music while we're at it).

+Code for music generation / graph plotting for energy of waves available.